 Everything you will learn through the college website and information sessions is naturally going to be filtered to put the school in the best light.
 Sometimes you need to turn to third-party resources to get better insight into the school.
-The Fiske Guide to Colleges is curated with real opinions and gives a better big picture view of the school.
+The Fiske Guide to Colleges is curated with real opinions and gives a better big-picture view of the school.

-In addition to all the stats, the description provides more personal color and insight into the campus life.
+In addition to all the stats, the description provides more personal color and insight into campus life.
 One of the features that I love is the section that shows comparable schools.
 It is sort of like the “people also shopped for” recommendations on websites.

 While Fiske Guide is the curated description of a school, the College Confidential website is the raw info.
 Maybe you can’t believe everything you read, but you can join insightful discussions about the schools you are interested in and their admissions processes.
 There is a lot of discussion in these forums about chances of admission and people asking others to predict if they will get in given their stats.
 You will also find threads about early and regular decision results, and others about campus life.

 Niche.com is the happy medium.
-It offers a school description, with an overall rating and breakdowns for academic, social life, dorms, food, etc. At a glance you can see acceptance rates, median scores, and a scatter chart showing admissions by GPA and SAT.
+It offers a school description, with an overall rating and breakdowns for academic, social life, dorms, food, etc. At a glance, you can see acceptance rates, median scores, and a scatter chart showing admissions by GPA and SAT.
 In addition to that info, you can read real reviews from students.

 You can find tons of student-filmed videos on YouTube giving campus tours and talking about student life.
 However, if you find that hard to navigate, CampusReel is totally dedicated to student-led campus tours and dorm tours.
 This is also another resource for searching for schools.
 Once you search for a school, you can easily watch all the videos available for that institution.

-Another way schools have gotten creative with their recruitment is on social media.
+Another way schools have gotten creative with their recruitment is through social media.
 Most colleges not only have a general college social media profile, but they also have specific admissions accounts.
 These feature student takeovers, admissions events, and an in-depth look at different academic programs.
-You will likely find the most options where students gather, especially Instagram.
+You will likely find the most options where students gather, especially on Instagram.